bpkleer/einstieg-in-r/wbt/lb1/content/_index.en.md

 ---
-title: "Learning Block 1"
+title: "Study Unit 1"
 ---

 <h4><center>WBT Statistics+: Easy Introduction to R!</center></h4>

-# Introduction to Learning Block 1
+# Introduction to study unit 1

 Welcome to this learning block!
-We are diving into R, and you can also learn how Git works (if necessary for you or in your course).
+We are diving into R, and you can also learn how Git works (if necessary for you or in your course). **Please note**: So far, the translation is naively done by ChatGPT.
+If you want to work on the translations, contact me via the GitLab repository.

 You can report errors on pages directly to us using this button {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-r/-/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}.
 To do this, you need to log in once with the JLU ID.
 You will find the button on every page.